hyperledger/aries-rfcs/features/0351-generic-json-message/README.md

 ## Unresolved questions

-- Do we need to enforce that the message content be an embedded attachment?
 - Are there further semantics to define in this RFC rather than leave for specific implementations?
 - Are there any standard data types that we should define identifiers and formats for, rather than leaving everything up to implementer's choice?